GabrielRivera21/Django-Skeleton/README.md

 with a Facebook Login Module using [django-allauth](http://django-allauth.readthedocs.org/en/latest/) and ready to be deployed to [Heroku](https://heroku.com).

+You can visit [https://django-skeleton.herokuapp.com](https://django-skeleton.herokuapp.com) to see the skeleton site running.

 ## Python

 For this project you will need python 3.4.x installed on your computer.